rriemann/blog/_posts/2015-05-03-model-eu-impressions.md

 Unfortunately, this is not a very secure system.
 During the simulation, I received fraud messages: People writing messages secretly signed on behalf of someone else.
 Nice hack.
-That’s how you seed doubts within your opponent factions. `;)`
+That’s how you seed doubts within your opponent factions. :wink:

 ## Amending Law Proposals